bambou932OS/pyWeather123/README.md

 PyWeather is a CLI application that gives you the weather of your city in a matter of seconds.

-Even if you are far from the *real-window*, you can know the weather from your closest *terminal-*window*.
+Even if you are far from the *real-window*, you can know the weather from your closest *terminal-window*.

 ## Installation